verygoodgraphics/vgg_web/README.md

 ## VGG Overview

-[VeryGoodGraphics (VGG)](https://verygoodgraphics.com/) is the next-gen vector graphics and its toolkit for cross-platform UI development which is compatible with any framework and any platform..
+[VeryGoodGraphics (VGG)](https://verygoodgraphics.com/) is the next-gen vector graphics and its toolkit for cross-platform UI development which is compatible with any framework and any platform.

 :house_with_garden: [Homepage](https://verygoodgraphics.com//)